iftekmahmud/iftekmahmud.github.io/blog/wireless-dos/README.md

 Deauthentication attacks are a go-to for attackers due to their simplicity and effectiveness.
 By sending forged deauthentication frames, an attacker tricks an AP or client into believing the connection is terminated, forcing disconnection.
 Below, I outline the steps to execute such an attack using tools like `aireplay-ng` (for educational purposes only, in controlled environments with explicit permission).

-In my test, I targeted my own AP and used the same MAC address for both the target AP and my wireless adapter to simulate the attack on my "Bravo 6" network.
+In my test, I targeted my own AP and used the MAC address for my wireless adapter to simulate the attack on my "Bravo 6" network.

 ### 1. Setting Up the Environment